jlfaucher/executor5-bulk/ooDialog/trunk/examples/controls/ReadMe.txt

   This directory contains example programs that demonstrate how to use the various dialog control objects in ooDialog.
 It is intended that, eventually there will be an example of all the control objects.
-The programs are intended to cover most of the methods of the control objects.
+The programs are intended to several of the methods of the control objects.
   This will probably cause them to be medium complex.

-    - upDown.rex

-    Demonstrates how to use the UpDown class.
-An up down control is a pair of arrow buttons that the user can click to increment or decrement a value, such as a scroll position or a number displayed in a companion control.

-    - paidHolidays.rex
+    - customDrawListView.rex

-    Shows how to use a MonthCalendar control, including responding to the GETDAYSTATE event.
-Also shows how to: restrict the time span shown in the calendar, resize the calendar to the optimal size, and determine which months are currently displayed.
+    Shows how to use a list-view with emphasis on custom draw.
+Custom draw with a list-view allows you set the text color, background color, and font for individuals list-view items.
+And when the list-view is in report view, this can be done for individual subitems of each row.

     - fiscalReports.rex